Use as an affinity column

 Column size:4.6 mm i.d. x 50 mm length.

-The high flow rate of 10 mL/ min was achieved using the SPM column packed with the particles that keep the pressure below 4 MPa.
-Meanwhile, with the sepharose 6B (45 – 165 µm) column, the immediate increase in pressure was observed at the flow rate of more than 4 mL/min as particles are soft.
+A high flow rate of 10 mL/ min was achieved using the SPM column while maintaining a pressure below 4 MPa.
+In contrast, a Sepharose 6B (45 – 165 µm) column showed a rapid increase in pressure at flow rates above 4 mL/min due to the softness of the particles.